rmccoy2k/rmccoy2k/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />
 -->

-- 🔭 *I’m currently working at Expect More Restoration Services, LLC as a **SQL DEVELOPER/ DATA ANALYST**.*
+- 🔭 *I’m currently working at Expect More Restoration Services, LLC as an **SQL DEVELOPER/ DATA ANALYST**.*
 - 💪 *I'm a motivated leader with strong organizational and prioritization abilities; as well as, multitasking, good customer and personal service skills with great attention to detail.*
 - 🤔 *I’m seeking a prosperous position with a company that would allow me a chance for advancements.*
 - 📫 *Please feel free to contact me via email @ rmccoy2k@hotmail.com; as well as, any of the other links that are listed below.*